Emergency Response Team History

 • Officer Brendan Fitzgerald - Operator

-• Officer Jeffrey Wagner - Entry Team Operator
+• Officer Jeffrey Wagner - Operator

 • Officer Reza Abbassi - Operator

-• Sergeant Brendon LaChance - Entry Team Operator
+• Sergeant Brendon LaChance - Operator

-• Sergeant Henry Rodriguez - Entry Team Operator
+• Sergeant Henry Rodriguez - Operator

 • Officer Ciara McDermott - Crisis Negotiator